Md-Mobassher/Second_Brain/Programming/Git_Github/Git_&_Github.md

 ## Git and GitHub Handnote

-Welcome to Git and GitHub Handnote!
+Welcome to the Git and GitHub Handnote!
 This handnote provides a brief overview of using Git and GitHub for version control and collaboration.

 ### Command Line Usage